grinnell-csc216-01-18sp/csc216-18sp-homework-03-evan-holt-and-liat-berkowitz/README.md

 * Evan Holt (holtevan) and Liat Berkowitz (berkowit)
 * Used Python 2
-* Resources: StackExchange, Course Website, Python Documentation
+* Resources: StackOverflow, Course Website, Python Documentation
 * Notes: we did not pull the last change made to the started code because we had already begun our implementation.
 Thus, our code reacts differently to dropped packets than other programs may.